 Bonnie Springs Ranch also has a small motel and a chapel for folks that want to get hitched in an old west town.
 Bonnie Springs Ranch is one of the best places to get on a horse and see the red rock canyon.
 They have a large stable area where they offer guided horseback trail rides and pony rides for kids.

 Horse rental rates are reasonable, with the one-hour guided trail ride of Red Rock Canyon being the most popular trip.

-If riding a horse is not for you the ranch also has a train that takes you on a loop route around town, you may even spot a wild burro on the trip.
+If riding a horse is not for you, the ranch also has a train that takes you on a loop route around town, and you may even spot a wild burro on the trip.

-Bonnie Springs Ranch will remind you of the Ghost Town at Knott’s Berry Farm except this town is located in the middle or Red Rock Canyon and the burros and cowboys are real not statues.
+The ranch will remind you of the Ghost Town at Knott’s Berry Farm, except this town is located in the middle of Red Rock Canyon, and the burros and cowboys are real, not statues.

 Dining at Bonnie Springs Ranch

-At the Bonnie Springs Ranch Restaurant, You can order from the breakfast, lunch, or dinner all day long but the most popular dishes are the BBQ.
+At the Bonnie Springs Ranch Restaurant, You can order breakfast, lunch, or dinner all day long, but the most popular dishes are the BBQ.
 There’s a full bar inside the restaurant if you want to wet your whistle.

-Directions to Bonnie Springs Ranch from Las Vegas: Follow Charleston Blvd West for 25 miles.
-6 miles past the Red Rock Visitor Center Look for the big wooden archway that says, Bonnie Springs Ranch.
+Directions to Ranch from Las Vegas: Follow Charleston Blvd West for 25 miles.
+6 miles past the Red Rock Visitor Center, Look for the big wooden archway that says Bonnie Springs Ranch.